mkornyev/ReEntryWiki/Home.md

 * Referral Creation:
   1. __In System Referral:__ An Admin/SOW can refer a CaseLoadUser some system resources (via phone or email)
   2. __Out of System Referral:__ Ditto but no CaseLoadUser object is needed (only a phone or email)
   * __NOTE:__ _Referral links_ (sent in referral notifications) are used to confirm whether a user accessed a sent referral.
 This is done by hardcoding a query param into the URL's link, then matching it with a referral in the backend.
-See documentation on the Resource#index action for more info.
+See documentation on the [Resource model](https://github.com/mkornyev/ReEntry412/wiki/Models#referral) for more info.

 * EMAIL/SMS Notifications: When a referral is made, the end-user is notified
   1. __via Email:__ using `django.core.mail`